 – Avoid dairy, sugar and a lot of starch (mucus-forming foods), meat (acid contributes to allergic/inflammatory reactions), wheat products (inflammatory food), caffeine and alcohol (a congested liver may increase symptoms), and tomatoes, oranges, cheese, red wine and chocolate as these all contain histamine.

-- Help: Call on your support systems, whether it be using some medication to get you through the worst of it (hay fever can actually be really debilitating).
-I choose to use a nasal rinse, nasal spray and eye drops.
-The more natural the better.
-Also call on friends for advice.
-My beautiful friend Denise, yogi and nurse, helped me with the medicinal side of things (and yoga of course – see point 3 for more on that).
-Finally, learn to say no. Your body has gone into an immune response, you need to rest.
+- Help: Call on your support systems, whether it be using some medication to get you through the worst of it (hay fever can actually be really debilitating) and I LOVE acupuncture and herbs.
+Google your local herbalist/acupuncturist in your local area for support.
+I also choose to use a saline nasal rinse that I make up myself (google neti pot).
+Some people also choose to take medications, just be mindful of the side effects of these (drowsiness, dryness).
+The more natural the better, of course, but still you have to function.
+Most importantly, learn to say no. Your body has gone into an immune response, you need to rest.
 Now, if you are anything like me the negative self-talk will be surfacing about this time – ‘you are a pansy’, ‘you are not dying, you only have hay fever’… Don’t listen to the voice and do what is right for you.
 Your body needs to heal, which brings me to point 3:

 - Healing: While am a very much a science girl, I do believe in the mind-body connection.
 Louise Hay has a lot of work on this.
 In her book, ‘You can heal your life’, she speaks about what each health ailment is connected to mentally and affirmations to support this.

 Emotional congestion.
 Fear of the calendar.
 A belief in persecution.
 Guilt.

 Where are you holding in emotions?
 Where are you afraid of being controlled by your schedule?
 Where are you feeling guilty?